grandpaul/ums2net/README.md

  3. Run "ums2net -c <ConfigFile>". ums2net will become a daemon in the background.
 For debugging please add "-d" option to avoid detach.
  4. Use nc to write your image to the USB Mass Storage device.
-For example, "nc localhost:29543 < warp7.img"
+For example, "nc localhost 29543 < warp7.img"

 ## Config file

 Each line in the config file maps a TCP port to a device.
-All the options are seperated by space.
+All the options are separated by space.
 The first argument is a number represents the TCP port.
 And the rest of the arguments are in dd-style.
 For example,

 A line in the config file: